-With close to 4,000 ships arriving into and departing from Port Everglades each year, without the services of harbor pilots, there is a very real chance of ships running aground and damaging the ship, the cargo, or even the port and surrounding ecosystem.
+With close to 4,000 ships arriving into and departing from Port Everglades each year, harbor pilots play a vital role in the field.
+Their services help prevent sea captains from running aground and causing damage to their ships, cargo, or the surrounding ecosystems.
 Port Everglades is a $28 billion-per-year economic driver for South Florida, and it only takes one mistake to shut it all down.
 Ships need expert pilots to help them avoid these potential disasters.

 As one would imagine, the information and assets required to conduct this process are myriad.
 Pilots need to be aware of the navigational equipment on each vessel as well as its maneuvering characteristics.
 If there are deficiencies in a vessel, these details can be noted so other pilots can operate with an enhanced level of safety and efficiency.
 Careful management of this data means the difference between smooth operations and possible catastrophe.

-Carl had the idea to use Google Sheets to store this information, and from there he created an operations app with AppSheet’s Google Sheets app builder add-on.
+Carl had the idea to use Google Sheets to store the data from the field reporting, and from there he created an operations app with AppSheet’s Google Sheets app builder add-on.
 One app allows pilots to send vessel information to the database straight through their mobile devices in real-time.
-They don’t have to spend extra time doing so from memory after each job-- when potential for human error is high.
+This helped automate their workflow and allowed them to complete tasks as they happened instead of from memory.

-Carl has customized his app to require that certain information is mandatorily recorded; otherwise pilots are not able to move on to the next portion of the data capture form.
-If a ship doesn’t yet exist in the database, the user must enter that data so that new ship can be accounted for going forward.
+Carl has customized his app to require that certain information is always recorded, so pilots are not able to move on to the next portion of the data capture form.
+If a ship doesn’t yet exist in the database, the user must enter that data so that the new ship can be accounted for going forward.
 The app also allows for image capture, so pilots can provide photo documentation of any additional details.

-And with the standardized data entry methods Carl assigned to the app, the team is able to access data easily anytime and anywhere.
+And with the standardized data entry methods Carl assigned to the app, the team is able to access data easily anytime, anywhere.

 “AppSheet has given us the chance to know the capabilities of a ship before we step foot on the bridge.
 This information is integral in enabling our pilots to work efficiently and reliably, equipping them to maintain our safety record and protect the port as well as the surrounding ecosystem— both of these efforts are immensely important to us,” says Carl.